clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

 failures.
 Telemetry enables real-time issue reporting to allow system developers to focus quickly on an issue and monitor corrective actions.

-|CL| telemetry is fully customizable and can be used during software
+|CL| telemetry is fully customizable and can also be used during software
 development for debugging purposes.
 You can use the libtelemetry library in your code to create custom telemetry records.
 You can also use the telem-record-gen utility in script files for light-touch record creation where instrumenting code files doesn't make sense.
+For more information on configuring the telemetry client, refer to section `Client Configuration`_.

 The |CL| telemetrics solution is an **opt-in** choice on the client side.
 By default, the telemetry client is disabled until you choose to enable it.